kevincgross/git_homework/thoughts.md

 Takeaways

-Git is an incredibly useful and important tool that most devs use
+-Git is an incredibly useful and important tool that most devs use

-Time management and calendaring are going to be key to our success
+-Time management and calendaring are going to be key to our success

 Strategies

-Being early on all assignments if possible as to give myself time to fix mistakes
+-Being early on all assignments if possible as to give myself time to fix mistakes

-Finding a good work to life balance in my every day life
+-Finding a good work to life balance in my every day life

+Shoutout to my girlfriend Katrina who has supported me going back to school and advancing my career